Diabetes day by day

 Managing diabetes in the workplace

 Many people can manage their diabetes without being affected at work.
-However, a full work day may mean that you struggle with eating healthy, taking medication or keeping your blood sugar stable.
+However, a full work day may mean that you struggle with eating healthy, taking medication or keeping your blood glucose stable.
 Here are some things you can do to feel your best in the workplace.

 Start the day right: Never miss breakfast.
 This can lead to

-a medication to increase your insulin levels.
+or a medication to increase your insulin levels.
 Hypoglycaemia can

 affect your health, performance and safety at work.